-2.7.13 Mechanisms adopted for the training of cook cum helpers.
+- 2.7.13 Mechanisms adopted for the training of cook cum helpers.
 Total number of trained cook cum helpers engaged in the cooking of MDMs.
-Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cum-helpers.

-Training modules have been prepared on the basis of Govt. guidelines.
-The expert teams are engaged to impart training to the master trainers.

-2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e. Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.
+Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cum-helpers. - Training modules have been prepared on the basis of Govt. guidelines.
+The expert teams are engaged to impart training to the master trainers. - 2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e. Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same. - All cook-cum-helpers have been covered under social security scheme namely "Swasthaya Sathi" introduced by the State Govt.